 Overland Park is one of the best places to live in the country, and we need to make sure that there are opportunities in our city for accessible, affordable homes for people of all ages and backgrounds, including our teachers and service-industry workers, our young people just starting their adult lives, and our senior neighbors looking to retire in comfort.
 We need to work collaboratively with developers and experts on the city staff to ensure that we are meeting the demand for all kinds of housing, not just high-cost single family homes and high-rise luxury apartments.
 By examining our building codes and refocusing our development efforts, we can make sure that everyone who works in Overland Park can find the right place to live in Overland Park.

 Development and Infrastructure

 As Overland Park continues to grow, we must make smart development decisions and investments in our infrastructure to foster healthy and innovative local businesses.
 We must also protect the much-loved character of our city.
 We can do both with responsible planning, collaborative public engagement, and wise investments in the economic and social amenities that will make our community even more prosperous and welcoming.
-There are a number of important projects that will be starting in Overland Park in the near future, including the expansion of Highway 69, the redevelopment of the former Sprint campus, and the construction of a new visitor's center at the Arboretum.
-We must make sure that these projects and all others are managed wisely so that the benefits they can bring to the people of our city are the highest priority, and we must be committed to robust public engagement so all neighbors and stakeholders have ample opportunity to have their voices heard.
+Above all, we must ensure that all development projects are focused first and foremost on benefiting the residents of our city.

 Transparency and Accountability